craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 27 22.md

 - [ ] Grab
 - [ ] Bolt

-After some travel, the party encounters the lair of the kooky necromancer that has been making the undead in the area.
-KS has stayed mobile, but he travels with his undead entarage - he has a few ghoul that carry his equipment and some Fierstjerren assistants.
-Definitely gonna try to bolt if the party doesnt sneak up.
-Definitely gonna recur if the party doesn't end him.
+After some travel, the party encounters the lair of the kooky necromancer (aka KS aka Kayus) that has been making the undead in the area.
+One of his Fierstjerren has reported a prime position for relocation - [an abandoned duergar outpost](https://rpgcharacters.files.wordpress.com/2019/03/dwarven-folly.png), funnily enough, Gudeliva knows the same position and would offer it as a place to stay while passing through.

+KS has stayed mobile, but he travels with his undead entarage - he has a few ghoul that carry his equipment and some Fierstjerren assistants whom themselves have collected some human followers.
+He is still studying his most recent creation; the Crypt Thing.
+KS has not enjoyed running his death cult on the go and is looking for a place to settle down - this looks fine.